PurpleKingdomGames/indigo-docs/website/documentation/quickstart/examples.md

 ### Shaders

-A small work in progress selection of shaders written in Ultraviolet for Indigo.

-Please visit the repo for a viewable link: [https://github.com/davesmith00000/shaders](https://github.com/davesmith00000/shaders)
+Please visit the [Ultraviolet docs](https://ultraviolet.indigoengine.io/) and check out the examples with code and live demos!